-- 6.2.5.1 Fill placement, excavation, and/or grade modifications: associated with existing access roads and driveways; required for the purpose of erosion protection; and/or, to facilitate the installation of geothermal, and water and/or sewage treatment systems within an erosion hazard will be permitted provided it can be demonstrated through appropriate technical reports (e.g., topographic survey, geotechnical study) that: - slope stability will not be compromised; - inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land is not impacted; - the erosion susceptibility of existing structures or adjacent properties will not be impacted; and, - a more detailed site-specific study (i.e., a geotechnical study) demonstrates how the risks to public safety and impacts to the hazard will be mitigated, if not included in the above-noted plan(s).
+- 5.6.5.1 Fill placement, excavation, and/or grade modifications: associated with existing access roads and driveways; required for the purpose of erosion protection; and/or, to facilitate the installation of geothermal, and water and/or sewage treatment systems within an erosion hazard will be permitted provided it can be demonstrated through appropriate technical reports (e.g., topographic survey, geotechnical study) that: - there is no feasible alternative site outside of the apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley or, in the event that there is no feasible alternative site, that the proposed development is located in an area of least (and acceptable) risk; - there is no impact on existing and future slope stability; - bank stabilization or erosion protection works are not required; - fill placement will have no negative impacts on natural stream meandering/fluvial processes;

+- the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; - natural features and/or ecological functions contributing to the conservation of land are protected, pollution is prevented and flooding hazards have been adequately addressed; - fill placement will not prevent access into and through the valley in order to undertake preventative actions/maintenance or during an emergency; - the plan has been carried out by a qualified professional with recognized expertise in the appropriate discipline and must be prepared using established procedures and recognized methodologies to the satisfaction of the CVCA. - slope stability will not be compromised; - inert fill material will be used.
+The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land is not impacted; - the erosion susceptibility of existing structures or adjacent properties will not be impacted; and, - a more detailed site-specific study (i.e., a geotechnical study) demonstrates how the risks to public safety and impacts to the hazard will be mitigated, if not included in the abovenoted plan(s).